faithokamoto/faithokamoto.github.io/cv.md

 ## About me

-Hello there!
-I'm a bioinformatics grad student who loves algorithms.
-At UC Santa Cruz, I hope to explore methods to detect and genotype structural variation.
-Structural variants are often much more potent than easy-to-genotype variants, e.g. single nucleotide polymorphisms, SNPs.
+I'm Faith Okamoto, a bioinformatics PhD student who loves algorithms.
+At UC Santa Cruz I hope to explore methods to better detect and genotype structural variation.
+Structural variants are often much more potent than easy-to-genotype variants, e.g. single nucleotide polymorphisms (SNPs).
 Yet, standard genetic analyses use SNPs because of how easily, cheaply, and accurately they can be genotyped at scale.
 I want to change that.
 I want to make using structural variants common practice.
 I believe we're on the brink of a genomics revolution and I want to be a part of it.

 We can't use what we can't see.
 There's a classic story of a person looking for their keys under a street-lamp because the light is brightest.
 In this case,